-A new IT provider can bring fresh ideas and recommendations for new solutions that will improve efficiency in your organisation and help you to reduce risk and grow.
+A new IT provider can bring fresh ideas and recommendations for new solutions.
+These will improve efficiency in your organisation and help you to reduce risk and grow.

 If you’re still struggling to overcome ongoing business challenges, perhaps it’s time to try another IT provider who can recommend the right technology solutions to your business problems.